Opening of the course

 End of an era

-The fortunes of the Royal Isle of Wight golf course began to wane in the post-war economic stringency, and the few remaining members decided to present their land to the National Trust in 1961.
-The land is to be kept as an open space for all time, but the clubhouse is now let by the National Trust as a holiday cottage.
+The fortunes of the Royal Isle of Wight golf course began to wane in the post-war economic stringency, and the few remaining members decided to present their land to the National Trust in 1961 as an open space to be enjoyed by all.
+The clubhouse is now let by the National Trust as a holiday cottage.